Kaiyrly/eb-1a/1-process/README.md

   for the medical exam,
   but the clinic specifically said otherwise).
 - A printed page with my local address,
-  US address, phone, and email.
+  US address, phone and email.

 ## Day 286